Visiting Resident Scholars Program

 Eligibility

-Applicants should be strongly motivated to pursue a career in a subspecialty of internal medicine.
+Applicants should be strongly motivated to pursue a career in internal medicine or any of its subspecialties.

 Home applicant institutions must be willing to cover the VRSP applicant's salary stipend during the visiting rotation at the UW.